Online education at FGW - support & guidelines

-Rather keep using Kaltura Live Room?
-Please do check out this quick tutorial on how to switch to MS Teams quickly if you are experienceing issues with Kaltura Live Room during class.
+Want to keep using Kaltura Live Room?
+Please do check out this quick tutorial on how to switch to MS Teams quickly, in case you are experiencing issues with Kaltura Live Room during class.

-Please also check the tab Hybrid teaching 0n the left.
+Please also check out the tab Hybrid teaching on the left.

 Will you teach lectures or seminars on campus this semester?
-Chances are you will also have to teach your class online for students who are unable to attend classes due to health issues or travel restrictions.
-This 'hybrid' education can easily be facilitated by livestreaming your class to your online students.
+Chances are you will also have to teach your classes online, for students who are unable to attend classes due to health issues or travel restrictions.
+This 'hybrid' education can easily be facilitated by livestreaming your classes to your online students.

 - Pick up your webcam for your lecture at the Servicedesk (There will be enough webcams available.
 They cannot be reserved).

-- You place the webcam on the tripod and plug the webcam into the PC in the lecture hall (or into your laptop).
-Then switch on the beamer.
+- You place the webcam on the tripod and plug the webcam into the PC in the lecture room (or into your laptop).
+Then turn on the beamer.
 This way, when you open your PPT in Kaltura (or in Teams or Live Events), it will be visible both for the attendees on campus and online participants.

-- The webcam usually only records the teacher, but can also be turned towards the classroom when you start an interactive part.
-The integrated microphone picks up not only your voice, but also the questions from your students in the room.
+- The webcam usually only records the lecturer, but can also be turned towards the classroom when you start an interactive part of your lecture.
+The integrated microphone picks up not only your voice, but also questions from your students in the lecture room.
 Online participants will be able to hear them (this is true for workgroup rooms, in large lecture halls you will have to repeat the question).

 - In case of technical problems, call the AV service (#6529).
 For problems with the webinar tool, call ECOLe (#2773).